NCI900-Training-Organisation/intro-to-cuda/docs/source/tutorial/cuda_graphs.rst

     cudaGraphInstantiate(&graphExec, graph, NULL, NULL, 0);

 * Creates an executable instance of the CUDA graph (graphExec) from the captured graph.

+.. admonition:: Explanation
+   :class: attention

+   The third, fourth and fifth parameters in ``cudaGraphInstantiate``are optional and can be used for error handling and debugging.

 Launch the CUDA graph multiple times